lechmazur/confabulations/README.md

 ## Interesting Hallucination Results
 - o1-preview will be the top-performing single model across most hallucination rankings, though its improvement over GPT-4o may be somewhat underwhelming
 - o1-mini ranks below GPT-4o.
-Don't expect its reasoning to help it hallucinate less.
+Don't expect its reasoning to help it hallucinate less compared to larger models.
 - GPT-4o shows a significant improvement over GPT-4 Turbo.
 - Gemini 1.5 Pro (September) performs better than Claude models!
 - Llama models tend to respond cautiously, resulting in fewer confabulations but higher non-response rates